TraceLD/ds4windows-fix/README.md

 3. Run `installer.bat` as administrator.
 The script will fail if you don't run it as administrator.

-4. The script will download DevManView and the fix to `Program Files\ds4-windows` and create a shortcut to the fix on the desktop called `fix`.
-Feel free to rename it.
+4. The script will download DevManView and the fix to `Program Files\ds4windows-fix` and create a shortcut to the fix on the desktop called `fix`.
+Feel free to rename the shortcut.

 5. Run the fix via the shortcut whenever you encounter the DS4Windows bug.